On this page

 5. Day 5: Run build and deploy.

 By end of week one, you have resolved keyword cannibalization, fixed structural issues, and enriched your best pages with targeted keyword content.
-Total API cost for a 100-page site: under $10.
+Total token usage for a 100-page site is minimal, covered by your AI subscription.
+See pricing.

 Sites Wire Works Best With